Everything You Need to Know about Using a Tether with Your Carseat

 Clip it on, snug it up, and go.
 Yep, it’s that easy.
 Why haven’t you done it yet?
 Ohhhh, right, if it was that easy, you would have done it already.
 Of course!
-Sometimes there are snags to using it, but that’s why you have techs at your disposal to call or question at car-seat.org.
+Sometimes there are snags to using it, but that’s why you have techs at your disposal to call or question at car-seat.org and our Facebook help group.
 But first, have you consulted your manuals?
 That’s right, you’ve got to read your carseat and vehicle manuals.
 Power to parents and caregivers!

 Tethers have been on forward-facing carseats since September 1, 1999, and they’ve been on Canadian carseats since 1980.
 Tether anchors, the hardware in vehicles to which you attach the tether, were phased in beginning with vehicles manufactured on September 1, 1999 (model year, aka MY, 2000), and all minivans, SUVs, and light trucks had to have tether anchors starting September 1, 2000 (MY 2001).
 Keep in mind that the actual date of manufacture of the vehicle is more important than the MY because a vehicle can be considered a particular MY vehicle before the September 1 release date.
 Got it?
 Look at the sticker on the driver’s side door and it should tell you when it was made.
 Now if all of that is gibberish to you and your car is MY 2001 and newer, don’t worry about a thing—you’ve got tether anchors, so use them!

-Now you’re possibly thinking that your car was made before September 1, 1999, even maybe in 1995.
+What if the car you are driving was made before September 1, 1999, even maybe in 1995.
 You’re definitely thinking that it doesn’t have tether anchors.
-That may not be a problem at all.
-Most vehicles can be retrofitted with tether anchors—yep, you can have a tether anchor installed, painlessly in many cases.
+That may not be a problem—maybe.
+Most vehicles can be retrofitted with tether anchors—IF you can find the parts now.
 If you’re handy, you may even be able to DIY.
 Awesome!
 Because it is a safety feature, some vehicle manufacturers offer a free installation program, others will do it for a reduced fee.
-If you want to DIY, all you need is a part number (the Installation and Technical Questions Forum at www.car-seat.org is helpful for that), a torque wrench plus some instructions, and about $15 for the part.
+If you want to DIY, all you need is a part number (again, we can help you at our help groups: car-seat.org or Facebook), a torque wrench plus some instructions, and about $15 for the part.
 For installation programs, contact your service department with the following information:

 |Ford, Lincoln, Mercury||R7C (dealership billing code)|

-So your dh went and bought that big ol’ Hummer back when they first came out because he thought they looked cool and he for sure was going to use it hunting.
+So your dh went and bought a used Hummer because he thought they looked cool and he for sure was going to use it hunting.
 Turns out it sits around a lot because of the gas mileage, but every now and then he likes to take the kids in it.
 You go out to look for the tether anchors but can’t find any.
 You must be blind—it’s a 2003 vehicle, it’s supposed to have tether anchors, right?
 Nope, it’s exempted because it weighs more than 8,500 lbs.
 Fortunately most vehicle manufacturers do put tether anchors in large vehicles because they are such a valuable safety feature.
 After your dh sells the Hummer, he wants to buy a convertible BMW.
 Sigh.
 Stop him now!
-Convertibles are exempt too .
+Convertibles are exempt too ;).

 Federal standards (FMVSS 225 for you research types) require tether anchors in at least 2 positions to go with the lower anchors aka LATCH (the T stands for Tether—now you can be smart in front of all your friends!), 3 if there are 3 rear seating positions.
-Larger vehicles, like minivans, may have more, but they aren’t required (buyer beware!).
+Larger vehicles, like minivans and 3-row SUVs, may have more, but they aren’t required (buyer beware!).
 Tether anchors can be found just about anywhere.
 They can be in the ceiling of a wagon or SUV, in the back ledge of a sedan, in a back wall of a wagon, SUV, or van, in the cargo area, on the back of the vehicle seat, or under the vehicle seat.
-Some tether anchors are clearly marked with the tether anchor symbol and others look like cargo loops.
-In some trucks, the tether is run through a fabric loop behind the seat to another loop behind the center seating position.

 OK, you’ve convinced me.
-How do I do it?
+How do I tether my carseat?

 What if I’m not sure this metal thing in the cargo area is a tether anchor?